 If you have video evidence of a car accident that is the subject of litigation, you will be required to turn over that tape, even if it functions as evidence for the opposition.

 As a word of warning, failing to turn over evidence when you are required to do so can land you in a world of legal trouble, so do not think that you will be able to simply hide unfavorable video footage.

 Need Legal Advice?

-If you have been injured in a car accident in Georgia and need an experienced car accident attorney to fight for your legal rights, contact The Angell Law Firm today.
+If you have been injured in a car accident in Georgia and need an experienced personal injury lawyer in Atlanta to fight for your legal rights, contact The Angell Law Firm today.